katherinepereiragamez-source/ai110-module2show-pawpal-starter-main/README.md

+#Reflection
+I have implemented all four classes of the app.
+I chose to focus on the filtering and task conflict detectors for my main source of testing.
+My pawpal files have sucessfully been integrated into the AI and focuses more on scheduling tasks.
 # PawPal+ (Module 2 Project)

 You are building **PawPal+**, a Streamlit app that helps a pet owner plan care tasks for their pet.